jrpotter/notebook/notes/calculus/index.md

 %%ANKI
 Basic
-What is the central idea of integral calculus?
+What is the central concept of integral calculus?
 Back: The integral.
 Reference: Tom M. Apostol, _Calculus, Vol. 1: One-Variable Calculus, with an Introduction to Linear Algebra_, 2nd ed.
 (New York: Wiley, 1980).
 <!--ID: 1761422321483-->